darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-organizations/admin-app.md

 # Admin App

-The _MeldRx App_ is the frontend through which a MeldRx instance is configured and administrated.
+The *MeldRx App* is the front door through which a MeldRx instance is configured and administrated.
 The app is a web-based tool that allows administrators to manage users, set permissions, and configure settings.

---- NOTE: Depending on who is logged in, the app will be different (patient, provider, admin)
+The functionality of the app differs based on which type of user is logged in.

 ## Permissions Management

-TODO:

 ## Data Viewer